bravi-software/knextancy/README.md

 The only requirement is that every query is written using the special `$_` prefix for every table name.

+**Check out  [this example](https://github.com/bravi-software/knextancy-example) using knextancy with express and PostgreSQL database**

 ## Migrations

 **Knextancy** assures that all migrations are ran on a tenant's tables before returning its `knex` instance.